Gain more insight into significant hip-hop figures by checking out their revealing answers to our questionnaire.

 Where did the name that you perform under come from exactly?

-Where is your favourite place to eat on planet Earth and what are we having?
+Where is your favourite place to eat on this planet Earth and what are you having?

-Which artist, living or dead, would you most like to collaborate with and why?
+Which hip-hop artist would you most like to collaborate with?

 Allow me to reintroduce myself: Kid Koala